The Hurt & the Healer: Book

+Critical reception

-Critical receptionThe Hurt & the Healer received generally positive reception from twelve music critics.
+The Hurt & the Healer received generally positive reception from twelve music critics.
 James Christopher Monger of Allmusic's rated the album four stars, saying that the album "may not deviate much from the fairly predictable, anthem-heavy template of previous outings, but few bands in the genre are as adept as MercyMe when it comes to implementing that sound effectively."
 At CCM Magazine, Grace S. Aspinwall rated the album three stars, writing that "while they could have reached even further lyrically, this is their best project to date."
 In addition, Aspinwall wrote "but this latest album shows that the band continues to push itself to greatness."

 Todd Jennings of Christian Broadcasting Network rated the album three stars, noting that "The album contains 10 catchy, well-written songs—each could have potential for radio play", however "unfortunately, the album also comes across a little over-produced (do we really need more auto-tuning?) and too polished.
 All of the songs sound great, but lack the raw feel that made some of their earlier work so relatable [sic]."
 At Christianity Today, Ron Augustine rated the album three stars, writing that "MercyMe is clearly a band intent on making music to and for God, and for that their work will never return void."
 Founder Tony Cummings of Cross Rhythms rated the album a perfect ten squares, saying that "undoubtedly, 'The Hurt & the Healer' is one of the standout albums of the year and everyone, including producers Brown Bannister and Dan Muckala, should be proud of having created such an uplifting, and potentially heart-changing, set of songs."